MartinDeanMoriarty/TransformerTraining/README.md

 ## Warning

-This project is just a starting point and i do NOT know how to make it work, because i got no time to deal with dataset creation.
+This project is just a starting point but it should work as is* *However, because of the amount of data needed i was never able to train a usable model with it.
+But at this point my curiosity was already satisfied and i moved on.
-The code provided here is not tested and the documentation is incomplete.
-Use at your own risk.
-Maybe someone stops by and fixes it or leaves an explanation on how to create a dataset correctly.

 ## Installation